KyleWilliford/bemore/README.md

 You will need to configure the slack bot to send requests to the exposed domain.
 Look at the ngrok output to get the public domain.

+Future improvements
 ---
-For a "real" version of this slack app, a live list of bad domains/urls/etc. should be retrieved at server start, and periodically after that.
-This application currently loads files that were retrieved on October 24th, or thereabouts.
+Databases should be retrieved at server start, and periodically after that.

+This server currently loads files that were retrieved between October 24th 2017 and November 2nd 2017, or thereabouts.

 How to start the Slackboat server
 ---